Jill Hoare

 Jill, Lady Hoare (born 15 October 1933) is a British computer scientist and one of the primary developers on the initial compiler for the ALGOL 60 language, developed for Elliott Brothers in 1963.

+Early life and family

-Hoare was born Jill Pym.
+Hoare was born Jill Pym on 15 October 1933.
 She is the daughter of Lieutenant Colonel John Pym and Diana Gough.
 She married Sir Charles Antony Richard Hoare on 13 January 1962.
 The couple had three children.

+Career

-After working on ALGOL, Hoare worked on hospital systems for NHS Oxfordshire.
+Pym was one of the primary developers on the initial compiler for the ALGOL 60 language, developed for Elliott Brothers in 1963.
+She worked at Stanford University in 1973.
+After working on ALGOL, Hoare worked on hospital computer systems for the British National Health Service (NHS) Oxfordshire.

+She was interviewed on her career and experiences of coding and programming, work at Stanford University in 1973 and working on hospital systems for NHS Oxfordshire by the Oxford Women in Computing Oral History programme in 2020.